evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say we want our client to be able to request the character's
-current health.
-In our Portal protocol we somehow parse the incoming
+current health, stamina and maybe some skill values.
+In our Portal
+protocol we somehow parse the incoming data stream and figure out what
-data stream and figure out what the request for health looks like.
-We
+the request for health looks like.
+We map this to the Evennia
-map this to the Evennia ``get_health`` function.
+``get_health`` function.

 We point ``settings.OOB_FUNC_MODULE`` to someplace in ``game/`` and
-create a module there with the following function:
+create a module there with the following functions:

 ::

-    # the caller is always added as first argument
+    # the caller is automatically added as first argument
-    # we also assume health is stored as a simple
-    # attribute on the character here.
     def get_health(character):
+        "Get health, stored as simple attribute"
         return character.db.health
+    def get_stamina(character):
+        "Get stamina level, stored as simple attribute"
+        return character.db.stamina
+    def get_skill(character, skillname, master=False):
+        """we assume skills are stored as a dictionary
+           stored in an attribute.
+Master skills are
+           stored separately (for whatever reason)"""
+        if master:
+            return character.db.skills_master.get(skillname, "NoSkill")
+        return character.db.skills.get(skillname, "NoSkill")

+Done, the functions will return what we want assuming Characters do
-Done, this function will do just what we want.
-Let's finish up the first
+store this information in our game.
+Let's finish up the first part of
-part of the portal protocol:
+the portal protocol:

 ::

     # this method could be named differently depending on the
     # protocol you are using (this is telnet)
     def lineReceived(self, string):
-       # (does stuff to analyze the incoming string)   outdict =
+       # (does stuff to analyze the incoming string)
+       # ...
+       outdict =
        if GET_HEALTH:
            # call get_health(char)
            outdict["get_health"] = ([], )
-       elif GET_MANA:
+       elif GET_STAMINA:
            # call get_mana(char)
-           outdict["get_mana"] = ([], )
+           outdict["get_stamina"] = ([], )
-       elif GET_CONFIG:
+       elif GET_MASTER_SKILL_SMITH:
-           # call get_config(char, 2, hidden=True)
+           # call get_skill(char, "smithing", master=True)
-           outdict["get_config"] = ([2], 'hidden':True)   [...]   self.sessionhandler.oob_data_out(outdict)
+           outdict["get_skill"] = (["smithing"], 'master':True)   [...]   self.sessionhandler.oob_data_out(outdict)

-The server will properly accept this and call get\_health and get the
+The Server will properly accept this and call the relevant functions to
+get their return values for the health, stamina and skill.
+The return
+values will be packed in a dictionary keyed by function name before
-right value for the health.
-We need to define an ``oob_data_out(data)``
+being passed back to the Portal.
+We need to define
-in our portal protocol to catch the return value:
+``oob_data_out(data)`` in our portal protocol to catch this:

 ::

     def oob_data_out(self, data):
-        # the indata is a dicationary funcname:retval    outstring = ""
+        # the indata is a dictionary funcname:retval    outstring = ""
         for funcname, retval in data.items():
             if funcname == 'get_health':
                 # convert to the right format for sending back to client, store
                 # in outstring ...
          [...]

-Above, once the dict is parsed and the return values properly put in a
-format the client will understand, send the whole thing off using the
+        # send off using the protocols send method (this is telnet)
-protocol's relevant send method.
+        sendLine(outstring)

+As seen, ``oob_data`` takes the values and formats into a form the
+protocol understands before sending it off.

 Implementing auto-sending
 ~~~~~~~~~~~~~~~~~~~~~~~~~